Best small automatic cars 2022

 The driving experience takes a bound forward, and while it’s still not quite as fun or engaging as the Ford Fiesta behind the wheel, it’s not far off.
 It’s comfortable too, chasing the class leaders for ride and refinement, and it even looks more stylish – albeit not as eye-catching as its Peugeot sister model.

 While the Vauxhall is offered in both petrol and electric guise just like the Peugeot, Vauxhall has opted not to offer the smallest 1.0 petrol engine of its French counterpart, and you can only get auto transmission with the 99bhp version of the 1.2-litre three-cylinder engine.
 It’s a great choice though, offering smooth changes and a more pleasant experience than the slightly rubbery-feel of the manual six-speed.

 An electric Corsa-e model has joined the range for the first time, using the same parts as the Peugeot e-208.
 While the two cars are very similar, the Corsa’s great value and cheap monthly prices - especially on a lease - are in its favour.
-In fact, even the electric one can be driven for under £200 per month on a lease deal at the time of writing.
+In fact, even the electric one can be driven for much less than £300 per month on a lease deal at the time of writing.